 When it comes to iOS web browsing and security for iPhone, Safari is the browser of choice for the vast majority of users, so it’s critical to ensure that Safari is protecting your privacy as much as possible.
-Another way to secure your iPhone from viruses is by the use of an iOS VPN like VeePN.
+Another way to secure your iPhone from viruses is by the use of an iOS VPN like VeePN which you can try here before installing it.
 VPN for iOS is the type of security that ensures secure browsing in all manners and enhances other security features as well.

 - Set A Complicated Password (And Consider Disabling Touch Id Or Face Id)

 To keep strangers from accessing your phone, you should have a lock on it.
 When you use a passcode on your phone, no one can access any of your personal or financial information, and the phone is much more difficult to sell or resell if it is stolen.

 - Change What You Can See On Your Locked Screen to Improve Security

 It’s possible for your iPhone to display a lot of your personal information or give a stranger access to certain features on the lock screen without requiring a passcode if you are not careful.

 Please enable Erase Data, as well.
 After ten failed passcode attempts, your iPhone wipes all data, making it nearly impossible for someone to break into your phone.

 - Clean Up Lock-Screen Widgets And Notification Settings